glhrmfrts/q1compile/q1compile_readme.txt

 - If the map source file changes while compiling, stop the compilation and start again
 - Display recent configs in the menu bar
+- Added compiler tools presets
+- Requests confirmation if trying to create a new config while the current one is modified

 Changes - v0.1.1